My blog posts likely contain affiliate links, including for the Amazon Associates program.

 1. Smartwool Socks

-I don’t think I can be a real Alaskan and not have at least two pair of these over-the-calf Smartwool socks in my wardrobe at all times.
+I don’t think I can be a real Alaskan and not have at least two pairs of these over-the-calf Smartwool socks in my wardrobe at all times.
 Just for those cold California days, ya know?

 Actually, I wore these socks growing up in Alaska and during bitterly cold Midwest winters in Iowa during college.
 They work for keeping your toes warm.